nafsuuddini08/nafsuuddini08.github.io/_posts/2022-1-05-htb-secret.md

 ---
 layout: single
 title: HTB - Secret
-excerpt: "Secret is a linux machine with difficulty esay pulling in the exploitation phase when accessing the machine (which for me has not been easy, I will explain this later in the blog) and the escalation of privileges is at medium level of difficulty, this machine is vulnerable to RCE through jwt."
+excerpt: "Secret is a linux machine with difficulty esay pulling in the exploitation phase when accessing the machine (which for me has not been easy, I will explaining this in this post) and the escalation of privileges is at medium level of difficulty, and this machine consists secret ways to extract information from applications, and this machine is vulnerable to RCE through an API."
 date: 2022-1-05
 classes: wide
 header: